Duck family (Disney): Quackmore Duck

 Quackmore Duck (born 1875) is the father of Donald Duck, and has been variously depicted with or without a moustache.
 His parents are Humperdink and Elvira "Grandma" Duck.
-He was born in Duckburg, and from and early age displayed a heavy temper.
+He was born in Duckburg, and from an early age displayed a heavy temper.
 He worked at his parents' farm until 1902 when he met Hortense McDuck and they became engaged.
 He started working for her brother Scrooge McDuck.

 By 1908, he was helping Hortense and her sister Matilda McDuck run their brother's empire as Scrooge's chief accountant, mainly because Scrooge thought that as a possible heir, he would be motivated to work hard and stay honest.
 In 1920, he married Hortense and within the year became the father of twins: Donald and Della.
 The couple became parents when they already were more than 40 years old, according to Don Rosa.

-Quackmore's image is visible in several photographs in the DuckTales reboot premier, Woo-oo!, and is also mentioned by name in the episode by Webby Vanderquack.
+Quackmore's image is visible in several photographs in the DuckTales reboot premiere, Woo-oo!, and is also mentioned by name in the episode by Webby Vanderquack.